carlohamalainen/carlohamalainen.github.io/_posts/2014-02-28-ipywidgets-demo.md

   - Uncategorized
 format: image
 ---
- **This example has bitrotted &#8211; see the [Bokeh slider](https://carlo-hamalainen.net/blog/2015/7/31/bokeh-slider-for-phenology-of-two-interdependent-traits-in-migratory-birds-in-response-to-climate-change) instead.**
+ **This example has bitrotted -- see the [Bokeh slider](https://carlo-hamalainen.net/blog/2015/7/31/bokeh-slider-for-phenology-of-two-interdependent-traits-in-migratory-birds-in-response-to-climate-change) instead.**

 My partner [Nadiah](http://nadiah.org) has developed
 an eco-evolutionary model describing the response of a migratory
-bird&#8217;s arrival time and prelaying period to climate change.
+bird's arrival time and prelaying period to climate change.
 The Octave code is here:
 <https://github.com/nadiahpk/phenology-two-trait-migratory-bird>.

 The final plots look like this: